mohamedelsheikh20/Dbt_ATOS_Train/documentation/documentation_file.md

 #### Description:
 * Using related distinct columns of any date:
   * building_class_at_presentSale_date.
-  * property_year_built.
 * Add primary key:
   * Sale_date: same date but concatenated like `YYYYMMDD`.
-  * property_year_built: year date like `YYYY` with setting day and month with zeros.
-* Union both dates id to be stored in the dimension.

 ### Location dimension